ivfreire/borehole/README.md

-# Borehole for Disposal of Sealed Radioative Sources
+# Borehole for Disused Sealed Radioative Sources

 Radioactive sources are known for remaining active for a very long period.
 Some will present high levels of radioactivity for thousands of years, even after their working life.
 Knowing most sources are highly radiotoxic, we need a solution for storing and keeping them safe until they present no threat to human life or the environment.